-A typical use of a hand-held laser pointer is to point at some screen or chart during a presentation, e.g. a conference talk.
+A typical use of a hand-held laser pointer is to point at some screen or chart during a presentation, e.g. a conference talk, in order to direct the viewer's attention to certain points.
 This is convenient because it can be done from a large distance and requires only a small hand-held device.
 However, the visibility of the generated spot on the screen is often poor (particularly for red laser pointers with relatively long emission wavelength), and a fast-moving light spot can have a somewhat nervous appearance.
 Therefore, some people prefer an old-fashioned telescopic pointing device for presentations.

 Laser pointers can be useful for, e.g., aligning some machinery, or for certain optical distance measurements.